MysteryPancake/Houdini-OpenCL/README.md

 __local int sum;
 ```

-Local memory can be used for a similar purpose as atomics.
-The difference is local memory is shared within the current workgroup, whereas atomics are shared globally.
+Local memory can be used for a similar purpose as atomics, but only within the current workgroup.

 OpenCL provides [workgroup reduction functions](https://registry.khronos.org/OpenCL/sdk/3.0/docs/man/html/workGroupFunctions.html) to use local memory for operations like addition, subtraction, min and max.